3 Fast Ways to Restore a Frozen Air Conditioner

-If insufficient airflow doesn’t appear to be the problem, then something else is leading your AC frost over.
-If this is what’s going on, merely defrosting it won’t take care of the problem.
-The evaporator coil will probably keep freezing unless you take care of the root cause.
-Contact an HVAC specialist to check for problems with your air conditioner, which might include:
+If low airflow doesn’t appear to be the problem, then something else is causing your AC freeze.
+If this is what’s going on, merely letting it melt won’t repair the problem.
+The evaporator coil will probably continually freeze unless you take care of the root cause.
+Get in touch with an HVAC specialist to check for problems with your air conditioner, which might include:

-- Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run out.
+- Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run low.
 Not enough refrigerant is a sign of a leak somewhere.
-Only a tech can find the leak, repair it, and recharge the air conditioning to the correct level.
+Only a tech can find the leak, mend it, and recharge the air conditioning to the correct level.

-- Filthy evaporator coil: If grime builds up on the coil, air can’t flow over it, and it’s likely to freeze.
+- Grimy evaporator coil: If grime builds up on the coil, air can’t get to it, and it’s apt to freeze.

 - Malfunctioning blower: A defective motor or unbalanced fan can halt airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified Experts at Winnipeg Supply Service Experts to fix the issue.
+When your AC freezes up, contact the NATE-certified pros at Winnipeg Supply Service Experts to fix the issue.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re certain we can get things working again quickly.
-Contact us at 204-800-0613 to schedule air conditioning repair in Winnipeg with us right away.
+Contact us at 204-800-0613 to schedule air conditioning repair in Winnipeg with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.